e271828e/Flight.jl/docs/notes/design/framework_spec.md

 All design axes are settled — the formalism, the component taxonomy, the signal and scheduling model, time and execution, the runtime periphery, the declaration layer, the build pipeline, error discipline and the stopped-sim services.
-Only the migration outline (§19) remains open.
+Only §19's items — the migration outline and the log/trace persistence deferral it records — remain open.

 Decision rationale, including the alternatives considered and the reasons they were rejected, lives in `framework_decisions.md`, cited throughout as